StaPH-B/CDPHE/image-information.md

 To do:
   * show location of various databases (Kraken, Mash, serotypefinder, etc.)
-  * add install instructions (and test) for Basemount, Kraken, Mash
+  * add install instructions (and test) for Basemount, Mash

 ### Software/Tools used (in order they appear in type_pipe_X.X.sh)
 | Software | Version | commands used (if not the name of the tool) | Link |